CheeseTheWheeze/OverlayApp/docs/DOWNLOAD_AND_RUN.md

 # Download & Run GrapplingOverlay (Windows)

-1. Download `GrapplingOverlayLauncher-windows.zip` from the latest GitHub Release.
+1. Download `GrapplingOverlay-Windows.zip` from the latest GitHub Release.
 2. Unzip it to a folder of your choice.
 3. Double-click `GrapplingOverlayLauncher.exe`.